 First, by paying other drivers who were hurt in the accident, the truck company is admitting they made a mistake.
 This is horrible for PR.
 Second, tanker truck insurance companies are just like any other business - they want to maximize their profits and minimize their losses.
 The more money they pay out in claims, the less they get to keep.

 If you've been hurt in a tanker truck wreck, I implore you to find an attorney.
 Without the experience of a lawyer, you'll have a very hard time convincing the truck's insurance company to pay you the compensation you deserve.

-Compensation Tanker Truck Wreck Victims Deserve
+Compensation Tanker Truck Accident Victims Deserve

 Texas law gives personal injury victims (and the relatives of wrongful death victims) the right to seek compensation from tanker truck companies after a wreck.
 This includes the following: